-“Easier than, easier than facing life!
+“Easier than, well, easier than facing life!
 You left me and now I’m all alone!
 I can’t handle the stress, the worry, the danger, the hunger, the pain, the suffering, all by myself!
 I can’t do it.”
 I began to sob.
 “I just can’t do it.”
 I fell to my hands and knees.

-A soft hand lifted my head up.
+A soft hand lifted my head.
 “Of course you can,” the woman said as she helped me back to my feet, “I won’t lie to you.
 Life can be cruel, vicious, and merciless, especially to someone as young as you.
 I wish I could say it will be easy but it won’t be.
 It will be difficult and arduous.
-You will need to be strong, brave and wise just to survive.
+You will need to be strong, brave, and wise just to survive.
 But.”
 She paused for a moment and moved in for an embrace.
 “I know you can do it.”

 “How can you be so sure?”